EslamElshahawi/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-listmorefiles : lists all files and directories in long format 5-listfilesdigitonly : lists all files with numeric UIDs and GIDs 6-firstdirectory : creats My_first_directory in /tmp
+4-listmorefiles : lists all files and directories in long format 5-listfilesdigitonly : lists all files with numeric UIDs and GIDs 6-firstdirectory : creats My_first_directory in /tmp 7-movethatfile : moves betty from /tmp to /tmp/my_first_directory